GandhiNN/gandhinn.github.io/_posts/2025-05-02-calculating-aws-glue-cost-using-aws-sdk-for-rust.md

 |0.44|per DPU-hour|NA|AWS Glue Data Quality|NA|NA|

 ## Glue Spark Standard ETL Job
-There are several scenarios due to the number of configuration possibilities:
+There are several scenarios due to the number of configuration possibilities, here are two of the most common ones:

-### Scenario 1
+**Scenario 1**
 Condition: AWS Glue Spark job (Glue 3.0) with G1.X worker type that runs with 6 workers for 15 minutes = 6 DPU
 Fact: the price of 1 DPU-hour is $0.44 for Glue Spark job (Glue version 2.0 and above)
 Calculation: because our job ran for 15 minutes (0.25 hour) and used 6 DPUs, the bill will be = 6 DPU x 0.25 hour x $0.44 → $0.66

-### Scenario 2
+**Scenario 2**
 Condition: AWS Glue Spark job (Glue 1.0) with G.4X worker type that runs with 3 workers for 30 minutes = 12 DPU
 Fact: the price of 1 DPU-hour is $0.44 for Glue Spark Job (Glue 0.9 and Glue 1.0)
 Calculation: because our job ran for 30 minutes (0.5 hour) and used 12 DPUs, the bill will be = 12 DPU x 0.5 hour x $0.44 → $2.64